joely-nelson/joely-nelson.github.io/about.md

 title: About
 permalink: /about/
 ---
 My name is Joely Nelson.
 I'm currently a student at the University of Washington pursuing a Master’s Degree in Computer Science & Engineering.
-I love the Pacific Northwest and hope to become a professional data scientist in the greater Seattle area.
+I love the Pacific Northwest and hope to become a professional data scientist in the greater Seattle area after I graduate.
+I'm especially interested in data science applications to computer security, biology, and environmental science.

+During the school year I work in a synthetic biology lab where I study data analytics applied to computational biology.
+This summer I worked at Sandia as an R&D intern  on a project where I researched the efficacy of data analytics as a means of expediting software behavior analysis.

 I have a strong background in Python, data analysis, and machine learning methods.
 I’m adaptable and highly motivated to learn new technologies with the ability to juggle multiple projects at once.